DeepselSystems/cms-utils/README.md

 # @deepsel/cms-utils

-A collection of light-weight helper functions for building DeepCMS features in JavaScript/TypeScript apps.
+A collection of light-weight helper functions for building DeepCMS themes and features in JavaScript/TypeScript.

 `@deepsel/cms-utils` is designed to be: